thatgirldorian/The-Little-Cocotte-Blog-with-WordPress/README.md

 - created a logo placeholder for you

-I also made a short screencast that shows her you how to:
+I also made a short screencast for her which shows her how to:
 - create categories
 - add a post to a category
 - create a post